axondeepseg/default-TEM-model/README.md

 # default-TEM-model
-AxonDeepSeg default TEM model and testing image
+AxonDeepSeg default TEM model and testing image.
+This model is suited for a resolution of 0.01 micrometer per pixel and was trained on mouse brain data collected via a Transmission Electron Microscope (TEM).

 # Steps to train this model